Dada-Developers/B-Proof/README.md

 ## 📄 License

-Built for Bitcoin Dada, Dada Devs, and the wider community.
+Built for **Bitcoin Dada**, **Dada Devs**, and the wider community.

 This project is an MVP intended for learning and experimentation.
 Production deployment requires proper storage, authentication, auditability, and external anchoring.